Android518-2017/git-lab-1/README.md

 staging area before committing where you add / remove items to be committed before the actual commit. git is the command for use on your local repository on your own computer.
 For windoze we recommend
-<https://git-for-windows.github.io/> For Linux (possible MAC OSX) it
+<https://git-for-windows.github.io/> For Linux (possibly MAC OSX) it
 should be installed by default.

+This lab should get you started using git for a project of your own, so if anything goes wrong you swear at yourself.

+The second lab will concentrate on collaboration using git.

 This repo is a set of instructions, not a standard repo.
 It is hosted here as we are teaching the use of git local & remote.